jaymaliye/twitter_coronavirus/README.md

 That is, the user's device includes location information about where the tweets were sent from.
 In total, there are about 1.1 billion tweets in the dataset.

+The tweets are stored as follows.
+The tweets for each day are stored in a zip file geoTwitterYY-MM-DD.zip, and inside this zip file are 24 text files, one for each hour of the day.
+Each text file contains a single tweet per line in JSON format.
+JSON is a popular format for storing data that is closely related to python dictionaries.

+Vim is able to open compressed zip files, and I encourage you to use vim to explore the dataset.

+I have followed the MapReduce procedure to analyze these tweets.
+This is a 3 step procedure summarized in the following image:

 <img src=mapreduce.png width=100% />

 ## Results